-The following limitations are applicable to the Dual LSM feature:
+The following limitations are applicable to the Dual LSM feature used with Multicam LSM configurations:

-- The Mix on one channel feature is not supported with the configurations available for Dual LSM. - The standard mix function using the PGM/PRV channel is available on: - PGM1/PGM2 and PGM3/PGM4 with the 8IN 4OUT configuration; - PGM1/PGM2 and PGM4/PGM5 with the 6IN 6OUT configuration. - The Playlist function is available simultaneously for both operators, with the following limitations for the LSM Remote Panel #2: - No Clear Unavailable feature which affects all playlists - No Replace feature which uses PGM1 and Loop IN. - The Timeline function is available for LSM Remote Panel #1 only, without functional restrictions. - The Paint and Target features are only available on LSM Remote Panel #1. - The control of Hypermotion Cameras is only available on the LSM Remote Panel #2, and without dedicated control of the hypermotion cameras.
+- The Mix on one channel feature is not supported with the configurations available for Dual LSM. - The standard mix function using the PGM/PRV channel is available on the first two PGMs of each operator. - The Playlist function is available simultaneously for both operators, with the following limitations for the LSM operator #2: - No Clear Unavailable feature which affects all playlists - No Replace feature which uses PGM1 and Loop IN. - The Timeline feature is available only in Multicam LSM mode, and solely to one operator.
+You can define which operator has access to the timeline feature with the TL Operator parameter in the Operation page, Timeline Settings. - The Paint and Target features are only available on LSM operator #1. - The control of Hypermotion Cameras is only available on the LSM operator #2.

 3.8.2.
-Association Between Cam Keys and Camera Angles
+Associating Cam Keys to Recorders